|View of the deck where the navigation of the vessel is provided by the master and his crew.|

-However long one my choose to travel, with our without homes, cars and belongings in their home country, many find traveling to be a life changing and enriching experience.
+However, long one may choose to travel, without homes, cars and belongings in their home country, many find traveling to be a life- changing and enriching experience.

-In her email, Elaine had a number of questions, a group of which we decided required and deserved a little more time and space than we’d provided in yesterday’s post.
+In her email, Elaine had a number of questions, a group of which we decided to require and deserved a little more time and space than we’d provided in yesterday’s post.